Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 Now, the bunker is a National Historic Site that has been converted and opened in the 1990s to be a museum about its past.

-We actually went to the Diefenbunker and will write up a whole post on our visit.
-In short: it was AWESOME and we would highly suggest the drive out to Carp, Ontario!
-To plan a visit, check out the website here.
+We actually went to the Diefenbunker it was awesome and we would highly recommend the drive out to Carp, Ontario!

 Things to Consider Before Travelling to Ottawa